 All first-year students are assigned to a section of approximately 20 students who attend the three studio classes together throughout fall semester.
 Groups are reconstituted going into spring semester so that students work with a different mix of peers during the last half of the year.

-Most transfer students are required to attend the Summer Foundation Studies program, a six-week immersion in RISD’s approach to studio learning.
-The program is taught by Foundation Studies faculty and offers the same three studios as in the Foundation year: Drawing, Design and Spatial Dynamics.
+Most transfer students are required to attend the Summer Experimental and Foundation Studies (EFS) Program, a six-week immersion in RISD’s approach to studio learning.
+The program is taught by EFS faculty and offers the same three studios as in the foundation year: Drawing, Design and Spatial Dynamics.
 Each studio session meets one and a half days a week for a total of 10 hours per course — or 30 hours overall.
-Successful completion of the program earns students nine of the 18 required credits in Foundation Studies.
+Successful completion of the program earns students nine of the 18 required credits in Experimental and Foundation Studies.
 Students find the program to be an excellent transition to RISD, helping to strengthen their confidence as makers and reinforce critical thinking and making capabilities.